emberauclair/Aurelie2/docs/notes/distractions.md

 I stare at the whiteboard: its not quite straight, my foot begins to shake.
-I stare at the whiteboard: its not quite white, my heart races at the sight. x
+I stare at the whiteboard: its not quite white, my heart races at the sight.
 This whiteboard has a history, millions of lines drawn and erased. millions of colors interlaced. thousands of stories taught to blank faces
 It’s all blended together.

 I hear someone rustle the pages of their book,
 I turn my head to sneak a quick look.
 I don’t find who made the noise,